 "After trying tomatoes at school, my son asked me to buy them!” – Parley’s parent

 In addition to developing better eating habits, results from Taste Tests assist in improving the school lunch menu by giving the schools data about what students will eat.
 EATS used student voting data to show that 60-80% of tasters “Liked” each new food they tried, encouraging the school district to offer more of these healthy options.

-Taste Tests will occur every 1st and 3rd Wednesday of each month.
-Potential new recipes created by the district’s task force will be offered for each Taste Test.
+Taste Tests will occur once each month.
+Potential new recipes created by the district's task force will be offered for each Taste Test.
 EATS volunteers will be assisting the district with Taste Tests, offered as part of their new Adventure Bites program.

 Check out past Taste Tests on our blog.